 If you've had a road traffic accident in another country, then the prospect of making a claim may seem complicated and daunting.

-If driving in another country, you might have to do so differently to at home, while also being cautious.
-However, there might only be so much you can prepare for, as quite a lot could go wrong due to the actions of other motorists.
-The RAC’s annual Driving Abroad Report for 2013 found that 19% of UK car users weren’t confident at all of driving in mainland Europe, possibly for that reason.
+Driving in another country, might be quite different to driving in the UK, but there's only so much you can prepare for.
+And you can't account for the actions of other motorists.
+The RAC’s annual Driving Abroad Report for 2014 found that 19% (a fifth) of UK car users aren’t confident at all of driving in mainland Europe.

 What are car accidents abroad?